viamrobotics/docs/docs/components/board.md

 linkTitle: "Board"
 weight: 20
 type: "docs"
-description: "The board component is the signal wire hub of a robot and provide access to GPIO pins."
+description: "The board component is the signal wire hub of a robot that provides access to GPIO pins."
 tags: ["board", "components"]
 icon: "img/components/board.png"
 # SMEs: Gautham, Rand
 ---

-A *board* is the signal wire hub of a robot.
+A *board* is the signal wire hub of a robot that provides access to GPIO pins.
 If your board is capable of running `viam-server`, it can act not only as the signal wire hub for your robot, but also as the software hub.

 ![Image showing two board options: First, running viam-server locally and second, running via a peripheral plugged into the USB port of a computer that is running the viam-server.](../img/board/board-comp-options.png)